Extensions-lab/tms-help/README.md

 ## Use cases

-**Delivery of a simple sales order.
+### Delivery of a simple sales order.
 Selling own goods.
-Delivery using own transport.**
+Delivery using own transport

 Shipper scenario.
 In this case, the sequence of steps is as follows:

 1. A [Transport Request](transportrequest.md) is created for the sales order—either manually from the sales order card or automatically when the document is released.
 This way, the document is handed over for transportation.
 2. The [Transport Request](transportrequest.md) is then added to a new or existing [Delivery Order](deliveryorder.md) by selecting it directly in the Delivery Order document via Prepare → Get Transport Requests, or by using the Load Management tool.
 3. Define Vehicle and Driver in Delivery order.

-**Customer’s international freight order.
+### Customer’s international freight order.
 Transport the cargo.
 Collect the costs.
 Invoice the customer.
-Using third-party carriers.**
+Using third-party carriers

 LSP scenario.
 We use the combination of Forwarding Orders and Freight Orders.
 Preparation: Create a Forwarding Order Type with: